Influence of Cathode Boundary and Initial Electron Swarm Width on Electron Swarm Parameter Determination with the Pulsed Townsend Experiment: Higher Order Effects

 The impact of higher order terms in the transport equations has not been discussed so far, as these complicate the analysis and resulting evaluation procedures.
 However, the influence and analysis has been subject of many studies \cite{Simonovic_2020, Simonovic_2020_2, Simonovic_2022}.
 As such, experimentally determined values for the $3^{\text{rd}}$ order transport coefficient (longitudinal skewness $Q\sub{L}$) are rare or not available.
 Recently, Kawaguchi et al. \cite{Kawaguchi} presented an experimental setup and procedure to determine $Q\sub{L}$ values for gases, and provided first measurement data for N$\sub{2}$ over a wide field range of $E/N = 50\dots\SI{700}{Td}$.

-In order to provide a first assessment of the adverse influence of higher order contributions such as skewness on the evaluation performance of the proposed fitting method, a few example current waveforms for CO$\sub{2}$ will be simulated using the mentioned framework in section \ref{sec:fluid-code}, and subsequently fitted using the proposed approach. \textbf{Fig.~\ref{fig:skewness-impact}} shows four different cases: three at a low pressure of $p = \SI{50}{Pa}$ with increasing field ($E/N = 50,\; 200,\;\SI{800}{Td}$), and a case at an increased pressure of $p = \SI{500}{Pa}$ ($E/N = \SI{200}{Td}$).
+In order to provide a first assessment of the adverse influence of higher order contributions such as skewness on the evaluation performance of the proposed fitting method, a few example current waveforms for CO$\sub{2}$ will be simulated using the mentioned framework in section \ref{sec:fluid-code}, and subsequently fitted using the proposed approach. \textbf{Fig.~\ref{fig:skewness-impact}} shows four different cases: three at a low pressure of $p = \SI{50}{Pa}$ with increasing field ($E/N = 50,\; 200,\;\SI{800}{Td}$), and one case at an increased pressure of $p = \SI{500}{Pa}$ ($E/N = \SI{200}{Td}$).

 The low pressure, low field case shows a strong sensitivity for $R\sub{net}$ towards a non-zero $Q\sub{L}$.
 The higher field (and pressure) cases are less susceptible in this regard.
-For the considered cases, the drift velocity $W^{\mathrm{b}}$ and diffusion coefficient $D\sub{L}^{\mathrm{b}}$ are extracted fairly accurately from the 'distorted' current traces.
+For the considered cases, the drift velocity $W^{\mathrm{b}}$ and diffusion coefficient $D\sub{L}^{\mathrm{b}}$ are extracted fairly accurately from the 'distorted' current waveforms.
 However, noticeable deviations for $D\sub{L}^{\mathrm{b}}$ become visible at increasing fields (and larger $Q\sub{L}$ values).

-This short analysis shows that even in the presence of a third order term (/parameter) the proposed fitting algorithm maintains good performance, and that a further detailed quantification of the influence and magnitude of higher order terms might be relevant.
-A qualitative comparison between the waveforms in \textbf{Fig.~\ref{fig:example-fitting}B} and \textbf{Fig.~\ref{fig:skewness-impact}} already hints that $Q\sub{L}^{\mathrm{b}}$ is even smaller than the conservative estimate considered here, e.g., $N^2 \cdot Q\sub{L}^{\mathrm{b}} = N^2 \cdot Q\sub{L}^{\mathrm{f}} = \SI{5e41}{\per\meter\cubed\per\second}$ for $E/N = \SI{50}{Td}$.
-Future work will discuss third order (and higher order) terms in more detail and present approaches to extract these from swarm experiments (e.g., current waveforms of a Pulsed Townsend experiment).
+This short analysis shows that even in the presence of a third order parameter the proposed fitting algorithm maintains good performance, and that a further detailed quantification of the influence and magnitude of higher order terms might be relevant.
+A qualitative comparison between the waveforms in \textbf{Fig.~\ref{fig:example-fitting}B} and \textbf{Fig.~\ref{fig:skewness-impact}} already suggests that $Q\sub{L}^{\mathrm{b}}$ is even smaller than the conservative estimate considered here, e.g., $N^2 \cdot Q\sub{L}^{\mathrm{b}} = N^2 \cdot Q\sub{L}^{\mathrm{f}} = \SI{5e41}{\per\meter\cubed\per\second}$ for $E/N = \SI{50}{Td}$.
+Future work will discuss third order and further terms in more detail and present approaches to extract these from swarm experiments (e.g., current waveforms of a Pulsed Townsend experiment).